Connect with others who understand.

 An unexpected drop in regular weight can overwhelm people as they deal with lung cancer.
 Many members of MyLungCancerTeam have voiced their struggles when grappling with weight loss.
 As one member wrote, “Feeling stressed a bit today.
 I finally got a scale to check my weight progression.
 I was stunned when I saw 114.5 pounds.
 Much lower than I anticipated.”

 With the additional stress of weight loss and an energy imbalance, it’s common for people with lung cancer to experience fatigue.
-It’s no wonder that people may forget or be unable to manage their diets when they are battling pain and exhaustion from their diagnosis.
+It’s no wonder people may forget to eat or be unable to manage their diets when they are battling pain and exhaustion.

 It may be difficult for your friends and family members to react to weight loss caused by lung cancer.
-Let them know that you appreciate their support, and if they say negative things about your weight, share with them how you feel.
+Let them know that you appreciate their support, and if they say negative things about your weight, share your feelings with them.

 Managing Weight Loss With Lung Cancer